mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 #### 56:05

 In this koan, the important point is what *the last word* is.
 The last word is, *just this is it*.
-And also, the last word is, *what is it?* *What is it*, *the last word*, or *just this is it*.
+And also, the last word is, *what is it?*

+*What is it*, *the last word*, or *just this is it*.
 Those expressions are nothing but the process of practice.
-Full aliveness of your life; in *gassho*, in zazen, in walking, in cooking, in reading, studying.
+Full aliveness of your life: in *gassho*, in zazen, in walking, in cooking, in reading, studying.
 It’s a simple practice... but it’s not so easy.
 But we have to do it, we have to practice this.

-So, regardless of whether you are conscious of it or not, if you climb the mountain, you are one with the mountains, whether you try or you don’t try – because you do your best to climb the mountain.
+So, regardless of whether you are conscious of it or not, if you climb the mountain, you are one with the mountain, whether you try or you don’t try – because you do your best to climb the mountain.

 But how do you do your best to climb the mountain?
 For what?
 To make money?
 To gain fame?
 There are lots of destinations.
-By the destination, doing your best, a minimum of doing your best is [changing]; the value of doing your best really changes.
+By the destination, [...] the minimum of doing your best [changes]; the value of doing your best really changes.

 Well, this is another big topic we have to think about.
-So, I don’t want to talk [about it now].
+So I don’t want to talk [about it now].

 Do you have any questions?